one-among-us/data/people/a2581911655/page.en.md

 On her road of exploring being a girl, she once had sense of inferiority, confusion, and anxiety, but she still stayed alive for a long time.

-Followling are some personal photos she left in this world:
+Following are some personal photos she left in this world:

 <PhotoScroll photos={[
     '${path}/photos/photo1.jpg',